Frederic-P/automotive_project/documentation/boxing.md

 BBOX data is stored in the MYSQL-server and is being used in various phases of the end-to-end project (binary classifier, angle classifier, brand classifier).
 The returned coordinates by YOLO are alwyas the TOPLEFT and BOTTOMRIGHT; a certainty score is stored too.

 ## Concurrent phases:
-You are allowed to use the next phase (FLASK-tagging) while the bounding boxes are being calculated.
+You are allowed to calculate bounding boxes while data is being collected by the previous phase.